surran/mark-downs/VirtualHost.md

 ```
 bitnami@ip-172-26-5-171:~$cd /opt/bitnami/apache2/conf
 ```
 General Apache server configuration is handled by ```httpd.conf``` file.
 This file in turn loads other files for specific  settings.

-For seType/uncomment the following line is in this file
+For setting up virtual hosts add/uncomment the following line in it and save .
 ```
 Include conf/extra/httpd-vhosts.conf
 ```
+Browse to

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTgyMjA2ODk5MywxNjMzMjM4MDM5LDY1Mj
-A4OTg5XX0=
+eyJoaXN0b3J5IjpbLTIxMzM4ODExMDEsMTYzMzIzODAzOSw2NT
+IwODk4OV19
 -->